usmansarwar23/Credit-Risk-Prediction/README.md

 ## Pre-requisite:
 python3, pandas, sklearn, matplotlib, seaborn, keras, lightgbm, XGBoost.

-# Acknowledgement
+### Acknowledgement
-1. I would like to thank all the fellow kaggler for their great suggestions and ideas posted on Dicussion and kernel section.
+1. I would like to thank all the fellow kagglers for their great suggestions and ideas posted on Dicussion and kernel section.